You mean AT CG isn’t gospel? A biomedicine course review

 Larissa: I especially enjoyed the drug discovery part because of its clinical relevance; learning to construct and understand pharmacophores and pharmacokinetics was pretty cool!

 I hope this has been useful and provided insight!
 Two heads are often better than one, and in the true spirit of studying at KI this blog is the result of some solid teamwork.
-As always, you can reach out to me with questions at email@example.com
+As always, reach out to the Digital Ambassadors if you have any questions!

 ~An Inika and Larissa Collaboration~